strato-net/strato-platform/strato/identity-provider/README.md

 [!IMPORTANT]
 The below is important!

 3. An important step is setting the URL to you ID-server for your strato node.
-As of this writing, you can pass the arguement in you strato-getting-started script for your node `idServerUrl="https://yourIdServerUrl.com"`, but that is not needed.
-If that variable is not set in the `sgs` script, the network flag is used to map to a hardcoded ID server url.
+As of writing this, you can pass the argument in your strato-getting-started script for your node `idServerUrl="https://yourIdServerUrl.com"`, but that is not needed.
+If that variable is not set in the `sgs` script, it will use `https://identity.blockapps.net` by default.

 4. The `strato-getting-started` directory has an `identity-provider` subdirectory from which files will be mounted onto the docker container.
 These files include `identity-provider/certs/rootPriv.pem`, `identity-provider/certs/rootCert.pem`, and `identity-provider/idconf.yaml`.
 These files are not included in the docker image for security reasons, as they contain sensitive information.
 If you do not provide these files within the `identity-provider` subdirectory, the identity docker images will not build.